 - 33% on income over $258,482

-You can also reduce your tax owing with credits such as the federal basic personal amount of upto $16,452 for those with a net income up to $181,440, as well as CPP and EI contributions.
+You can also reduce your tax owing with credits such as the federal basic personal amount of up to $16,452 for those with a net income up to $181,440 (it gradually decreases to $14,829 for incomes above $258,482), as well as CPP and EI contributions.

 In addition, Nunavut offers its own tax credits based on a basic personal amount of $19,659 for 2026, which is one of the highest in the country.
-Moreover, there are separate tax brackets among the lowest in Canada:
+Moreover, its separate tax brackets are among the lowest in Canada.
+For this tax year, the tax rates in Nunavut are:

 Meaning of the net income line

-Your net annual income is calculated by subtracting all deductions from your gross income, and then dividing that by the number of pay periods to find out your take-home pay per paycheque.
+Your net annual income is calculated by subtracting all deductions from your gross income, then dividing the result by the number of pay periods to determine your take-home pay.

 Source: Payroll Deductions Tables – CPP, EI, and income tax deductions – Nunavut – Government of Canada